 The Windsor Ruins near Port Gibson

-Natchez, Mississippi as a formal settlement dates back to a French colony founded in 1716, and its status as a port along the Mississippi River and an agricultural center gave the city historical significance during the early days of the Republic and the Civil War era.
+Natchez, Mississippi dates back to a French colony founded in 1716, and its status as a port along the Mississippi River and an agricultural center gave the city historical significance during the early days of the Republic and the Civil War era.
 But the area’s history dates back long before the 18th century, with the native Natchez Indians likely inhabiting the area as far back as the 8th century, and their ancestors possibly living in the area for nearly 10,000 years prior to that.
 Both my wife and I enjoy history, so one of our priorities during our long weekend there was taking in as much of the area’s history as we could, while also enjoying some time out on the open road.
 To that end, we spent parts of all three days out on the back roads of Mississippi and Louisiana in search of the area’s rich heritage.

 NOTE: this is Part 3 of my trip report series about our long weekend in Natchez in April, 2015.
 Other installments in this series: